Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 * Node.js >= 10.13.0 and <= 12.14.1
 * OpenSSL 2.8.3 or later

-## How to proceed?
+## Deployment methods

-There are 2 ways for configuring and deploying ISITO agents:
+There are two methods for configuring and deploying ISITO agents:

 * Automatic [using Axway Central CLI](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli/#deploy-using-axway-cli)
 * Manual using [helm commands](/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli/#deploy-using-helm-chart)

 ## Deploy using Axway CLI

-### Log in to the Axway Central CLI
+Use the following procedures to deploy the agent using Axway CLI.

-**Note:** The most recently validated Kubernetes version was 1.19.8.
+### Log into the Axway Central CLI

+{{< alert title="Notes" color="primary" >}}The most recently validated Kubernetes version was 1.19.8.
 For more information about installing the CLI, see [Install Axway Central CLI](/docs/integrate_with_central/cli_central/cli_install/).

-**Note:** Istio agents are compatible with RedHat OpenShift 4.7 and later.
-For more information see [Using RedHat OpenShift](/docs/connect_manage_environ/mesh_management/using_redhat_openshift/).
+Istio agents are compatible with RedHat OpenShift 4.7 and later.
+For more information see [Using RedHat OpenShift](/docs/connect_manage_environ/mesh_management/using_redhat_openshift/).{{< /alert >}}

 Run the following command to log into the Axway CLI with your Amplify Platform credentials: